 Nationwide Barcode is your source for inexpensive EAN and UPC barcodes which will satisfy the barcode requirement from Amazon and other online resellers.
 We guarantee the legitimacy and the uniqueness of numbers.
-We guarantee these barcodes will work for Amazon, Google Merchant and Overstock.com.
+If you are tied into Amazon’s EDI system, you will need to have a direct relationship with the GS1 for your UPCs or EANs – If you are listing items on Amazon, we are a perfect solution for your barcode needs.

 We also provide all graphic files (the actual barcode images) so you can also use these should you need to add the barcode image to your products for Amazon or any other retail outlets where you are selling your products.

 When it comes to UPC barcodes, Retailers tend to have two different reasons to have these products barcoded.

 First, they are using the barcode to help track inventory and to make sure that the correct price is being conveyed to the customer.
 Then, they are making your products available through Smart Phone Applications.
 Amazon data is streamed to their own ‘Amazon Price Check’ application and Shop Savvy and a variety of others.